pattern

 in a way that is definite and cannot be rejected or questioned

-Ex: The support from the community was undeniably overwhelming .
+Ex: The evidence was undeniably strong.

 Close